Wedmont Private Capital Acquires 635 Shares of Vanguard Small-Cap Growth ETF (NYSEARCA:VBK)

-Wedmont Private Capital increased its holdings in Vanguard Small-Cap Growth ETF (NYSEARCA:VBK – Get Rating) by 19.8% in the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The firm owned 3,850 shares of the company’s stock after buying an additional 635 shares during the period.
-Wedmont Private Capital’s holdings in Vanguard Small-Cap Growth ETF were worth $751,000 as of its most recent SEC filing.
+Wedmont Private Capital raised its stake in shares of Vanguard Small-Cap Growth ETF (NYSEARCA:VBK – Get Rating) by 19.8% during the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 3,850 shares of the company’s stock after purchasing an additional 635 shares during the quarter.
+Wedmont Private Capital’s holdings in Vanguard Small-Cap Growth ETF were worth $751,000 at the end of the most recent reporting period.

-A number of other hedge funds have also bought and sold shares of VBK.
-Mayfair Advisory Group LLC increased its position in shares of Vanguard Small-Cap Growth ETF by 2.7% during the second quarter.
-Mayfair Advisory Group LLC now owns 1,836 shares of the company’s stock valued at $404,000 after buying an additional 48 shares during the period.
-Arkadios Wealth Advisors lifted its stake in Vanguard Small-Cap Growth ETF by 5.6% in the 2nd quarter.
-Arkadios Wealth Advisors now owns 1,033 shares of the company’s stock worth $204,000 after purchasing an additional 55 shares in the last quarter.
-DAVENPORT & Co LLC boosted its holdings in Vanguard Small-Cap Growth ETF by 2.6% in the 2nd quarter.
-DAVENPORT & Co LLC now owns 2,476 shares of the company’s stock valued at $488,000 after purchasing an additional 63 shares during the period.
-Kestra Private Wealth Services LLC grew its position in shares of Vanguard Small-Cap Growth ETF by 3.1% during the 2nd quarter.
-Kestra Private Wealth Services LLC now owns 2,071 shares of the company’s stock valued at $408,000 after purchasing an additional 63 shares in the last quarter.
-Finally, Oak Harvest Investment Services increased its holdings in shares of Vanguard Small-Cap Growth ETF by 0.7% in the second quarter.
-Oak Harvest Investment Services now owns 9,231 shares of the company’s stock worth $1,819,000 after purchasing an additional 64 shares during the period.
+Other institutional investors also recently bought and sold shares of the company.
+Bank of America Corp DE increased its stake in shares of Vanguard Small-Cap Growth ETF by 8.6% during the first quarter.
+Bank of America Corp DE now owns 6,215,932 shares of the company’s stock valued at $1,542,360,000 after purchasing an additional 491,891 shares in the last quarter.
+Aaron Wealth Advisors LLC boosted its holdings in Vanguard Small-Cap Growth ETF by 26,057.7% in the first quarter.
+Aaron Wealth Advisors LLC now owns 5,859,838 shares of the company’s stock worth $23,616,000 after acquiring an additional 5,837,436 shares in the last quarter.
+Envestnet Asset Management Inc. grew its stake in shares of Vanguard Small-Cap Growth ETF by 12.6% in the second quarter.
+Envestnet Asset Management Inc. now owns 1,114,047 shares of the company’s stock worth $219,501,000 after acquiring an additional 125,005 shares during the last quarter.
+Assetmark Inc. increased its holdings in shares of Vanguard Small-Cap Growth ETF by 10.1% during the second quarter.
+Assetmark Inc. now owns 1,103,167 shares of the company’s stock valued at $217,357,000 after acquiring an additional 101,244 shares in the last quarter.
+Finally, PNC Financial Services Group Inc. raised its position in shares of Vanguard Small-Cap Growth ETF by 2.1% in the 1st quarter.
+PNC Financial Services Group Inc. now owns 1,055,733 shares of the company’s stock worth $261,959,000 after purchasing an additional 21,277 shares during the last quarter.

 Vanguard Small-Cap Growth ETF (the Fund) is an exchange-traded share class of Vanguard Small-Cap Growth Index Fund, which employs a passive management or indexing investment approach designed to track the performance of the MSCI US Small Cap Growth Index (the Index).
 The Index is a diversified index of growth stocks of smaller United States companies.